Building Branded Payment Services: Beyond Third-Party Logos

 Trust-Based Abandonment

-Studies show 18% of customers abandon transactions when redirected to unexpected payment providers.
-For a platform processing £100,000 monthly, this represents £18,000 in immediate revenue loss.
+Studies show a notable percentage of customers abandon transactions when redirected to unexpected payment providers.
+For a platform processing significant monthly payments, this represents immediate revenue loss.

 But immediate loss understates the real impact.
 Each abandoned customer represents lost lifetime value, reduced platform credibility, and potential negative word-of-mouth marketing.